aws-samples/aurora-dsql-samples/typescript/example_code/type-orm/README.md

 #### TypeORM DataSource options: Synchronize: true and MigrationsRun: true does not work with DSQL

 Attempting to create or modify tables using `synchronize: true` or `migrationsRun: false` will result in an error.
 This can be worked around by creating a migrations table in advance with `Primary Key` with a type different than `SERIAL` and creating the tables using a migrations file and the `--transaction none` flag enabled.
+The main issue with setting `migrationsRun` and `synchronize` to `true` is that both operations will start a transaction and create `SQL` commands with multiple ddl statements which are not supported by DSQL.

 #### Foreign key constraints